jkatofsky/textgenrnn-api/README.md

 ## Description

 A lightweight web service that allows clients to create RNNs trained on certain strings, and then query them.
 Uses the phenomenal [textgenrnn](https://github.com/minimaxir/textgenrnn) Python module for all of the text generation.
 The API creates no persistent data; rather, the trained models are deleted a given time after they are last interacted with.
 At the moment, `textgenrnn-api`'s purpose is to let web apps quickly get custom RNN output based on short-term data, not to facilitate long-term RNN model storage or management.
-Perhaps it can be expanded later.
+Perhaps it can be expanded later. `textgenrnn-api` will not output anything worthy of a NLP paper, but it is pretty fun.

-`textgenrnn-api` will not output anything worthy of a NLP paper.
-I will host this API on the free tier of Google App Engine, so there's a limit to how intensive the machine learning can become before things slow to a crawl and costs skyrocket.
-Please fork the repo and pump up the training to your heart's content!

 ## Routes